ephread/inkgd/docs/source/getting_started/installation.rst

 |

-*inkgd* also provides with an editor plugin to manage Ink stories.
-The plugin should be enabled by default, but it can be disabled from the project settings.
-(*Project > Project Settings > Plugins*).
+*inkgd* also provides with an editor plugin to manage **ink** stories.
+The plugin should be enabled by default, but it can be disabled from the project settings. (*Project > Project Settings > Plugins*).

 .. image:: img/introduction/project_settings_plugin_tab.png
     :align: center